 Other types of tumors can also occur in the lungs.
 Called carcinoids, these tumors grow slower than other types of lung cancer.

-Carcinoids typically form in the airways of the lungs, in the bronchi (large airways), or bronchioles (narrow airways).
-A person may have different symptoms depending on where the tumor is growing, and the treatment may be different depending on where, exactly, the tumor is located.
+Carcinoids typically form in the lungs’ airways — the bronchi (large airways) or bronchioles (narrow airways).
+A person may have different symptoms depending on where the tumor is growing, and the treatment may be different depending on where, exactly, the tumor is.

 Carcinoids don’t usually spread to other areas of the body.
 They aren’t caused by smoking.

 If you have any symptoms of lung cancer, your doctor may order a chest X-ray.
 A chest X-ray of someone with lung cancer may show a visible mass or nodule.

 A computed tomography (CT) scan is often ordered if there is something abnormal on the chest X-ray.
 A CT scan takes a cross-sectional and a more detailed image of the lung.
-It can give more information about any abnormalities, nodules, or lesions — small, abnormal areas in the lungs that were seen on X-ray.
+It can give more information about abnormalities, nodules, or lesions — small, abnormal areas in the lungs seen on X-ray.

-This sample may be removed via a tube placed down your throat (bronchoscopy) or by making an incision in the chest wall and using a needle to collect the sample.
+This sample may be removed via a tube placed down your throat (bronchoscopy), an incision at the base of the neck (mediastinoscopy), or by making an incision in the chest wall and using a needle to collect the sample.